 When we are anxious or stressed our eyes make more microsaccades, which are microscopic jerking movements.
 This happens because if we hold our gaze still for long enough objects tend to disappear from our vision.

-One of the benefits of Trataka meditation is that the gaze is still, stopping those microscopic motions and allowing the mind to become still too.
+One of the benefits of Trataka meditation is that the gaze is still, stopping those microscopic motions and allowing the mind to become still.

 The eyes are incredibly important.
 They are the windows to the soul of the subtle body, and the most complex of all organs.

-Plus, the side the eyes move to has an effect on the dominant half of the brain and on our emotions.
+Plus, the side the eyes move to influences the dominant half of the brain and our emotions.
 By focusing the eyes on an object directly in front of us we create harmony between the two hemispheres of the brain

 This is where the majority of Trataka Meditation benefits come from.

 Although there is little scientific evidence to substantiate the benefits of Candle Gazing Meditation, general agreement among experts is that it offers the following benefits.

 - Enhances concentration, memory, and willpower.
 Trataka is one of the best meditations for the style of concentration that Patanjali advocated in The Yoga Sutras.

 - Helps with anxiety